Plea for Freedom

 Although hailing from Itta Bena, Mississippi, about 450 miles east of Dallas, Texas, by the time Arma records with Sonobeat, he's moved to Round Rock, Texas, just a few miles north of Austin on Interstate 35, where he still lives.
 In 2011, Arma performs his original composition The Liberty Hill Song for a video chronicling Liberty Hill's history, in which he's accompanied on vocals by Michele "Mike" Murphy, who at the time the video is made is serving as Liberty Hill's mayor.

-Arma Harper: guitar and vocals
+Arma Harper: Martin acoustic guitar and vocals

-Unidentified musician: flute (on Plea for Freedom)
+Unidentified musician: flute (on Plea For Freedom)

 "A" side: Just One Too Many Times (Arma Harper) • 2:21